 Let's look at Elrond as an example:

 You bought 25,000 ERD tokens and paid 0.01 BTC on July 15th, 2020.
-The tokens were automatically swapped on Binance in September 2020.
-After the swap, you have now 25 EGLD tokens which take on the original cost basis and purchase date of the old ERD tokens.
+The tokens were automatically swapped on Binance on September 10th, 2020.
+After the swap, you have now 25 EGLD tokens which take on the original cost basis.

 To track this correctly, all you need to do is add a manual Trade (Swap) transaction so that Coinpanda will track the cost basis correctly.
 You can do this by first adding the manual transaction, and then change the transaction tag to Swap.

 This is how it looks like after the transaction has been tagged as a Swap: